-Whether you’re planning to open a shop that makes the best coffee around or you want to sell eco-friendly office supplies, you’ll need to explain why your business is necessary and how it’ll differ from its competitors.
+Whether you’re planning to open a shop that makes the best coffee or you want to sell eco-friendly office supplies, you’ll need to explain why your business is necessary and how it’ll differ from its competitors.
 That’s where your business plan comes in.
-It provides investors, lenders and potential partners with an understanding of your company’s structure and its goals.
-If you’re trying to create one, check out 10 key components of a business plan.
+It provides investors, lenders and potential partners with an understanding of your company’s structure and goals.
+If you want to gain the financial autonomy to run a business or become an entrepreneur, a financial advisor can help align your finances.

 1. Executive Summary